trailmusic/Field/README.md

 - **Rotated basis (M/S → M′/S′)**: We draw the current rotated axes computed from the angle θ, with the axes labelled outside the ring as **M** (along M′) and **S** (along S′).
 A subtle dual tick on the rim marks θ.
 - **S‑curve (Mid↔Side exchange)**: A cubic Bézier runs from −M′ rim to +M′ rim with end tangents aligned to ±S′.
 This visually encodes how Mid and Side exchange under rotation (reads as true M/S rotation, not pan).
 - **Asymmetry shading**: A soft linear gradient is applied within the circle along the S′ axis.
 The tint intensity scales with |asymmetry|, and its direction flips with the sign of asymmetry (heavier tint toward +S′ for positive values, toward −S′ for negative).
-- **Design notes**: No background panel—only the ring, axes, gradient, and S‑curve—keeps focus and avoids “right‑leaning pan” cues while conveying both orthonormal rotation and directional bias.
+- **Design notes**: No background panel—only the ring, axes, gradient, and S‑curve—keeps focus and avoids "right‑leaning pan" cues while conveying both orthonormal rotation and directional bias.

 Plain terms

 - Clockwise rotation (θ > 0): The stereo image feels wider and slightly less centered.
 The S‑curve bows toward the +S side and the rim tick sits at a positive angle.
 With Asymmetry, the gradient tint is stronger toward +S.
 - Counterclockwise rotation (θ < 0): The image tightens/narrows with more center focus.
 The S‑curve bows toward the −S side and the rim tick sits at a negative angle.
 With Asymmetry, the gradient tint is stronger toward −S.
-- Constant energy: The ring stays the same size because rotation is energy‑preserving; you’re rebalancing Mid/Side, not changing overall loudness.
+- Constant energy: The ring stays the same size because rotation is energy‑preserving; you're rebalancing Mid/Side, not changing overall loudness.

 ### Mono Management

 * **Mono Maker:** Sums under a cutoff with selectable **slope (6/12/24 dB/oct)**
-* **Audition:** Listen to “what’s being mono’d” for confidence checks
+* **Audition:** Listen to "what's being mono'd" for confidence checks

 ### Phase Modes (NEW)